v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab2_Ex3_M365_Apps.md

 16. Close Word.

 17. Now that you have completed this lab exercise by installing Microsoft 365 Apps for enterprise, you should log out of Microsoft 365 as Laura Atkins.
-Select Laura"s icon in the upper-right corner of the screen (the circle with LA in it), and then in Laura's property window, select **Sign out**.
+Select Laura's icon in the upper-right corner of the screen (the circle with LA in it), and then in Laura's property window, select **Sign out**.

 18. Once Laura is signed out, close your Microsoft Edge browser.